 Mad Art Lab is a group blog about the intersection of art, science and geek culture.
-All Mad Art Lab contributors are artists or creative adjacent representing a wide variety of mediums and occupations such as, web-comics, music, writing, sculpting, crafting, engineering, costuming, coding, publishing, cooking, science, education and performance art.
+All Mad Art Lab contributors are artists or creative adjacent representing a wide variety of mediums and occupations such as webcomics, music, writing, painting, sculpting, design, crafting, engineering, costuming, coding, publishing, cooking, science, education, and performance art.